Battle of the Bulge: German plans

 Despite a lull along the front after the Scheldt battles, the German situation remained dire.
 While operations continued in the autumn, notably the Lorraine Campaign, the Battle of Aachen and fighting in the Hürtgen Forest, the strategic situation in the west had changed little.
-The Allies were slowly pushing towards Germany, but no decisive breakthrough was achieved.
+The Allies were slowly pushing towards Germany, but no breakthrough was achieved.
 There were 96 Allied divisions at or near the front, with an estimated ten more divisions on the way from the United Kingdom.
 Additional Allied airborne units remained in England.
 The Germans could field a total of 55 understrength divisions.

 Adolf Hitler first outlined his planned counter-offensive to his generals on 16 September 1944.
 The goal was to pierce the thinly held lines of the U.S. First Army between Monschau and Wasserbillig with Generalfeldmarschall Walter Model's Army Group B by the end of the first day, get the armor through the Ardennes by the end of the second day, reach the Meuse between Liège and Dinant by the third day, and seize Antwerp and the western bank of the Scheldt estuary by the fourth day.

 Hitler initially promised his generals a total of 18 infantry and 12 armored or mechanized divisions "for planning purposes."
 The plan was to pull 13 infantry divisions, two parachute divisions and six armored divisions from the Oberkommando der Wehrmacht strategic reserve.

-On the Eastern Front, the Soviets' Operation Bagration during the summer had destroyed much of Germany's Army Group Center (Heeresgruppe Mitte).
+On the Eastern Front, the Soviet Operation Bagration during the summer had destroyed much of Germany's Army Group Center.
 By November, it was clear that Soviet forces were preparing for a winter offensive.

-Meanwhile, the Allied air offensive of early 1944 had effectively grounded the Luftwaffe, leaving the German Army with little battlefield intelligence and no way to interdict Allied supplies.
-The converse was equally damaging; daytime movement of German forces was rapidly noticed, and interdiction of supplies combined with the bombing of the Romanian oil fields starved Germany of oil and gasoline.
-This fuel shortage intensified after the Soviets overran those fields in the course of their August 1944 Jassy-Kishinev Offensive.
+The Allied air offensive of early 1944 had grounded the Luftwaffe, leaving the German Army with little battlefield intelligence and no way to interdict Allied supplies.
+The converse was equally damaging; daytime movement of German forces was rapidly noticed, and attacks on supplies combined with the bombing of the Romanian oil fields starved Germany of oil and gasoline.
+This fuel shortage intensified after the Red Army overran those fields in the course of its Second Jassy–Kishinev Offensive in August 1944.

 One of the few advantages held by the German forces in November 1944 was that they were no longer defending all of Western Europe.
 Their front lines in the west had been considerably shortened by the Allied offensive and were much closer to the German heartland.
 This drastically reduced their supply problems despite Allied control of the air.
-Additionally, their extensive telephone and telegraph network meant that radios were no longer necessary for communications, which lessened the effectiveness of Allied Ultra intercepts.
-Nevertheless, some 40–50 messages per day were decrypted by Ultra.
+The extensive telephone and telegraph network meant that radios were no longer necessary for communications, which lessened the effectiveness of Allied Ultra intercepts.
+Some 40–50 messages per day were decrypted by Ultra.
 They recorded the quadrupling of German fighter forces, and a term used in an intercepted Luftwaffe message (Jägeraufmarsch, literally, 'Fighter Deployment') implied preparation for an offensive operation.
 Ultra also picked up communiqués regarding extensive rail and road movements in the region, as well as orders that movements should be made on time.